Economy of Colorado: Denver's economy

-Denver's economy (Denver is the Rocky Mountain region's most populous city), is based largely on its geographic position.
-The Denver metropolitan area is the largest in the area (the nearest metro area of comparable size is the Kansas City Metropolitan Area about 600 miles east).
+Denver's economy (Denver is the Rocky Mountain region's most populous city) started because of its geographic position on the Platte River and Cherry Creek.<ref name="short_history" The Denver metropolitan area is the largest in the area (the nearest metro area of comparable size is the Kansas City Metropolitan Area about 600 miles east).
 Denver is the location of federal, high-tech, educational, commercial, financial, cultural, tourist, storage, and distribution services to the Rocky Mountain States.
 The city is also home to several large corporations in the central United States.

 Geography and trade

 Many federal agencies are based or have offices in the Denver area.
 In addition to federal agencies, there are many companies based on federal defense and space projects such as Lockheed-Martin.
 Denver is the capital of Colorado and hosts many state government jobs.

 Denver's position as the largest city in a mineral-rich and fossil fuel-rich area leads mining and energy companies to maintain offices in the metro area.
 In the early days of the city, gold and silver booms and busts played a large role in the economic success of the city.
 In the 1970s and early 1980s, the energy crisis in America created an energy boom in Denver captured in the soap opera Dynasty.
 Downtown Denver was built up considerably during this time; many new downtown skyscrapers were built.
-Eventually the oil prices dropped from $34 a barrel in 1981 to $9 a barrel in 1986, and the Denver economy dropped with it, leaving almost 15,000 oil industry workers in the area unemployed (including mayor John Hickenlooper, a former geologist), and the highest office vacancy rate in the nation (30%).
+Eventually the oil prices dropped from $34 a barrel in 1981 to $9 a barrel in 1986, and the Denver economy dropped with it, leaving almost 15,000 oil industry workers in the area unemployed (including former mayor John Hickenlooper, a former geologist), and the highest office vacancy rate in the nation (30%).
 Energy and mining are still important in Denver's economy today, with companies such as Newmont Mining, Patina Oil and Gas, and Antero Resources.